jaedmunt/go-groq-cli/README.md

 # Strike (a Go executable for Grok inference in your CLI)

 ## A lightning fast AI Command line interface

-> As I don't want to misrepresent or overlap with Grok features, I have named this strike
+> As I don't want to misrepresent or overlap with Grok features, I have named this strikeS

 Once set up (building the EXE, adding to PATH and adding Grok APi key to your environment variables), just use ⊞ Win + R and type `CMD` and hit enter to open a command prompt.